 Indian Point sat just thirty-six miles north of Manhattan for over fifty years.
 That proximity made it terrifying.
 Activists and officials spent decades worrying that an accident could blanket New York City in radiation.
 The New York Times once dubbed it “America’s Fukushima” after a series of near-misses.
 Governor Cuomo called it “unacceptable” and pushed for closure.
 It finally shut down in 2021.

-The plant recorded multiple near-disasters that could have mirrored Japan’s meltdown if not caught in time.
+The plant recorded multiple near-disasters that could have triggered a meltdown like Japan’s if not caught in time.
 Radioactive waste leaked into groundwater.
-Wells near the spent-fuel pools once spiked to levels sixty-five thousand percent above safety thresholds.
+Wells near the spent-fuel pools once spiked to levels sixty-five thousand percent above safety limits.
 After decommissioning, some people started calling the abandoned facility the “Chernobyl of the United States.”

 Oddly, Google never consistently blurred Indian Point.
 United States officials did not require pixelation for domestic facilities, so it remains visible today.
 But visibility does not equal transparency.
 Looking at satellite imagery now, you see an empty industrial park.
 Nothing in those images conveys the worst-case scenarios that kept people up at night for decades.
 The danger was real.
 The maps just did not show it.